gitanjali87/Mock-Food-App/README.md

 # Mock-Food-App

-This is mock food app
+This is mock food app.
+Chnages done.